Rural Housing Resources

 Rural LISC (Local Initiatives Support Corporation): An organization which strives to build the capacity of resident led rural community development corporations (CDCs), increase their production and impact, demonstrate the value of investing in and through rural community development corporations and make the resource and policy environment more supportive of rural community development corporations and their work.

-The Enterprise Foundation Offering expertise and access to best practices and publications on a variety of housing subjects, including finance, housing production, home ownership and home rental.
-There is also a resource database.
+The Enterprise Community Offering expertise and access to best practices and publications on a variety of housing subjects, including finance, housing production, home ownership and home rental.
+There are various resources available.

 USDA helps you make home repairs

 "USDA Rural Development helps you make expensive repairs, accessibility improvements, and energy efficiency changes to your small town home.
 We provide loans of up to $20,000 to individuals and families who have very-low-incomes.
 For eligible folks age 62 and older, we can provide an additional grant of up to $7500 to make these same essential changes to your home.
 To find out if you qualify contact your local USDA RD office or visit our eligibility website today!"